Mastering the Iron Condor: Setup, Adjustments, and Strategic Insights

 4. Closing One Side of the Spread

-Iron Condors benefit from time decay, where the value of the options decreases as expiration approaches.
-This is especially helpful when the underlying asset remains within your expected range.
+The Iron Condor benefits from time decay, as the value of the sold options decreases as expiration approaches.
+Ensure the underlying asset remains within the expected range to capitalize on this.

 3. Risk Management